 This CP requires use of RSA PKCS #1, RSASSA-PSS, or ECDSA signatures; additional restrictions on key sizes and hash algorithms are detailed below.
-Certificates issued under this policy shallmust contain 2048, 3072, or 4096-bit RSA keys, or 256 or 384-bit elliptic curve public keyskeys.
-CAs that generate certificates and CRLs under this policy must use the SHA-
+Certificates issued under this policy must contain 2048, 3072, or 4096-bit RSA keys, or 256 or 384-bit elliptic curve keys.